Getting Started

 Will I need to come every week?

 In the beginning, yes.
 It’s important for us to spend time getting acquainted and aligning on goals and approach.
 More sporadic meetings work against needed momentum in this area.
 We may revisit frequency based on needs and progress over time.
-Of course, you can stop therapy any time.

 Who might not be a good fit?